cite-architecture/CiteEXchange.jl/docs/src/collections.md

 1. directly map a collection by its URN (possibly using URN containment)
 1. map the datamodel defined for the collection in the source CEX data

-Use the required libraries:

 ```@example library
-using CiteEXchange
-using CitableLibrary

 ```

+!!! note

+    In the following example, we've predefined a CEX string `collectioncex`.
+It contains the contents of the file `test/assets/critsigns.cex` in this repository.

 ## Define the custom types

 ```@example library
+using CiteEXchange
+using CitableLibrary

-using CitableObject
+using CitableObject, CitableBase

 struct TerribleTuples
     urn::Cite2Urn